S-a-m-K/heart_disease_prediction/README.md

 **Additional information:**

 Patients were classified as having heart disease if a coronary artery was narrowed by more than 50%.

-For privacy reasons, the patients' names and social security numbers were removed from the database and replaced with dummy values.
+To protect privacy, patients' names and social security numbers were removed from the database and replaced with anonymized values.

 **Source**: Data provided by the University of California Irvine